processing-ts/processing-ts/README.md

 `grunt`

-To compile the core and examples files run:
+To compile the core and example files run:

 `grunt examples`